R E D P O R T R A I T S

 The Red Portraits series references Chinese Communist propaganda posters in the rapt expressions of its subjects and the idealized atmospheres they inhabit.
 The portraits, made by overlapping thousands of stickers, resolve into a seemingly straightforward image, smooth and luminescent.
 Up close they look chaotic, scaly, and jagged.

-The Cultural Revolution feels distant while I watch my nieces and nephews grow up in the states.
+The Cultural Revolution feels distant while I watch my nieces and nephews, and now my own children, grow up in the states.
 For them there is only America, and yet those bitter old propaganda posters still resemble us more than anything we’ve seen here.

 I start by gridding out both my source image and the drawing paper I am using, marking the X and Y axes with letters or numbers.
 Next I color white label stickers with red china marker.
 Using varying degrees of pressure, I create a spectrum of values from 1 to 14 or 15, lightest to darkest.
 Each sticker presents a single color value.
 Then I isolate a square on the source image and its corresponding square on my drawing paper and begin placing the stickers in overlapping layers to interpret what I see.

 The photorealistic final product is a sum of hundreds of abstract squares.
 Each Red Portrait can take between 40-140+ hours.